-This is a thought experiment that occurs in many fandoms — that the series in question is a Dramatization (even if it's from another universe).
+This is a thought experiment that occurs in many fandoms — that the series in question is a Dramatization.
 The theory goes something like this: While the fan accepts that what he is watching is a television show (or book, etc.), he theorises that the events portrayed happened.
-Essentially, the fan surmises that the film, TV show, or book (etc.) is a covert re-enactment or re-telling of real events for our education and entertainment.
-Fans will sometimes claim to believe this wholeheartedly, though this is almost always an exaggeration.
+Essentially, the fan surmises that the story is a covert re-telling of real events.
+Fans will sometimes claim to believe this wholeheartedly, even though it is more often just Willing Suspension of Disbelief.

 Following from this the theory normally takes one of two routes:

 - Dramatization: The writers of the series are demoted to the roles of literary agents or ghostwriters for the characters.
 They are charged to transcribe their adventures, tasked to make only such changes to actual events as are required by the practicalities of the medium and to protect the confidentiality of those involved.
 Which is to say, "The story you are about to hear is true: only the names have been changed to protect the innocent."
 In this version the characters whom the story is based on essentially want their story told but don't want anyone to know that they were involved.

 - Loose Retelling: For whatever reason the creator has taken someone else's story and retold it in a way that won't come back to them and won't be recognised as real.
 This point of view is a middle-ground between supposing what we see on-screen is absolutely real and admitting that it is just fiction.
 It may be claimed that several stories have been mashed together and certain people have been merged into single characters.